C4ptainCrunch/thesis/source/index.rst

 Tournament solution
 ~~~~~~~~~~~~~~~~~~~

-Now that we have selected a champion for each algorithm, we can play a given number of matches between each pair of champions and compare each pair with the :math:`\succeq` relation.
-By reusing the statistical framework from :numref:`%s <sec:compare_ab>`, we know we have to play 50 matches bewteen each pair and if a :math:`A` wins more than 18 matches over 50, :math:`A \succeq B`.
-By construction, such binary tournament is complete and is thus a *weak tounrament* :cite:`brandt2016`.
+Now that we have selected a champion for each algorithm, we can play a given number of matches between each pair of champions and compare each pair by means of the :math:`\succeq` relation.
+By reusing the statistical framework from :numref:`%s <sec:compare_ab>`, we know we have to play 50 matches bewteen each pair and if a :math:`A` wins more than 18 matches against B, then :math:`A \succeq B`.
+By construction, this binary relation is complete and is thus a *weak tournament* :cite:`brandt2016`.

-We can then use the framework of monotonic matrices to see if the relation over our set of champions is transtive.
-If it is, it is a complete pre-order and we can order them from best to worst (with ex-aequo).
+We can represent our weak tournament as a binary matrix :math:`M` indexed in both dimensions by the champions and where each entry :math:`M_{ij} = 1 \iff i \succeq j`.
+A binary matrix :math:`M` is a step-type matrix when each row is non-decreasing from left to right and each column is non-decreasing from top to bottom :cite:`PirlotVincke97`.

+The :math:`\succeq` is transitive if and only if it has a step-type matrix representation in wich the order of the columns and of the lines is the same.
+If this is the case for our weak tournament, it will be not only complete but also transitive.
+It will therefore be a weak order i.e. an ordering of the champions from best to worst possibly with ties :cite:`RoubensVincke85`.